wxyz-abcd/node-haxball/README.md

     - mapChecksum(map): calculate checksum for given map object. returns null for original maps.
     - setPluginActive(name, active): activate/deactivate the plugin(name).
     - startRecording(): start recording replay data. returns true if succeeded, false otherwise. recording should not be started before calling this.
-    - stopRecording(): stop recording replay data. returns UIntArray8 data if succeeded, null otherwise. recordin should be started before calling this.
+    - stopRecording(): stop recording replay data. returns UIntArray8 data if succeeded, null otherwise. recording should be started before calling this.
     - isRecording(): returns true if recording has started; false otherwise.

   - modifier callbacks: